AbhinaV678/TaskMaster/README.md

 ### Default To-Do List

 - **Add Task**: Enter the task description in the input field and click the "+" button.
+- **Update Task**: Edit your task and save it.
 - **Delete Task**: Click the checkbox next to a task to remove it from the list.

 ### Custom Lists

 - **Create a Custom List**: To create a custom list , go to the website URL and add "/" + "Custom list name" and press ENTER.
-Eg: https://taskmaster-abhinav678.onrender.com/MyWork + ENTER .
+Eg: https:////taskmaster-abhinav678.onrender.com/MyWork + ENTER .
 This will create a list named "MyWork".
 - **Access Custom Lists**: To access the list of custom lists you have created , visit https://taskmaster-abhinav678.onrender.com/data .
 You can also delete a particular custom list by simply checking  the checkbox provided beside the list name.

 ## Deployment